Establishing an open source policy: The first step to legal protection

 claude

 Step 3.
-When the Claude prompt opens, enter 시작.
+When the Claude prompt opens, enter 시작 ("start").

-Below is an example of a conversation flow with an actual agent.
-When the user enters 시작, the process goes like this.
+Below is an example of a conversation flow with the actual agent.
+When the user enters 시작, it proceeds like this.

 Agent guidance message:

-hello!
-This is an agent that creates open source policy output.
-If you answer 5 questions, 2 policy documents will be automatically generated.
+Hello!
+This is the agent that creates the open source policy deliverables.
+Answer 5 questions and 2 policy documents will be generated automatically.

 Sample answer: SaaS

-Question 2/5 — What development language and package manager do you mainly use?
+Question 2/5 — What development languages and package managers do you mainly use?

 Sample answer: Python + pip, JavaScript + npm